kodekloudhub/certified-kubernetes-administrator-course/kubeadm-clusters/aws/README.md

 ## Configure Operating System, Container Runtime and Kube Packages

-First, be logged into CloudShell as directed above.
+First, be logged into `student-node` as directed above.

-Repeat the following steps on `controlplane`, `node01` and `node02` by SSH-ing from CloudShell to each cluster node in turn, e.g.
+Repeat the following steps on `controlplane`, `node01` and `node02` by SSH-ing from `student-node` to each cluster node in turn, e.g.

 ```
-[cloudshell-user@ip-10-6-54-25 aws]$ ssh ubuntu@controlplane
+ubuntu@student-node:~$ ssh controlplane
 Welcome to Ubuntu 22.04.2 LTS (GNU/Linux 5.19.0-1028-aws x86_64)

 Last login: Tue Jul 25 15:27:07 2023 from 172.31.93.38